 No, there is no minimum number of members required for energy communities to apply to the ENERCOM Facility.

 The expected investment refers to the estimated total amount of financial resources required to implement the energy-related project being presented.
 This includes all costs necessary to put the project into operation, such as infrastructure, equipment, permits, and other relevant expenses.
+We do not expect applicants to already have a detailed picture of their investment needs; this question is to get an idea of whether you have undertaken any research beyond having the original project idea.

-It is important to note that the expected investment is separate from the €45,000 grant provided by the ENERCOM Facility.
+It is important to note that the expected investment is separate from the EUR 45,000 grant provided by the ENERCOM Facility.
 The grant is specifically intended to support the development of a business plan, not the direct implementation of the energy project itself.
 Therefore, applicants should carefully estimate and report the full investment needed to realize their proposed energy initiative.

-Energy savings: Calculating improvements in energy efficiency through reduced consumption (e.g., kWh saved per year).
+- Energy savings: Calculating improvements in energy efficiency through reduced consumption (e.g., kWh saved per year).

-Renewable energy generation: Assessing the share of renewable energy in the total energy mix of the project.
+- Renewable energy generation: Assessing the share of renewable energy in the total energy mix of the project.

 The application form provides answer fields for each of these elements.
 Applicants may fill in any and all of these fields, depending on which apply to their specific proposal.
 Make sure to avoid double-counting in your estimated impacts.